axkit/date/README.md

 ## JSON Marshaling and Unmarshaling

-The `date.Date` type supports JSON encoding and decoding:
+The `date.Date` type can be marshaled to and unmarshaled from JSON:

 ```go
 type Example struct {